Creating Safer Drivers

-L&S has teamed up with the Office to launch and extend the campaign over several years.
+L&S teamed up with the Office to launch and extend the campaign over several years.
 Efforts have always been rooted in talking with real teens – from producing reality-based, game show style videos featuring games as metaphors for dangerous driving to profiling real safe-driving stories from teens across the state.

-We also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they could watch a safe-driving video for their chance to win $20K.
+We’ve also distributed promotional kits to South Dakota high schools with clings, posters, bracelets, locker post-its and assembly ideas to drive students to LessonLearnedSD.com where they can enter for their chance to win $20K.

 And for a little added PR buzz, we founded South Dakota’s first statewide Safe Driving Day to coincide with the campaign and remind all motorists to drive safe.

 Over the five years we’ve run the campaign, it continues to gain traction with almost 15,000 total entries.
 In 2022, we increased student sign-ups by nearly 10%.
 Website users have watched our content and staying engaged, with the average visit lasting more than six minutes.

 Past winners, like Alexa Nelson, continue to be advocates for highway safety in their teen social circles, proving that an authentic message backed by a smart strategy can help change – and save – lives.